 Rule no.1: Smile Yo!
 You are still very much alive!!

-We feel most alive and happy when we are having a good time, when bliss flows through us.
-And a smile is a beginning of that bliss.
+We feel most alive and happy when we are having a good time when bliss flows through us.
+And a smile is the beginning of that bliss.
 I know people who are very religious, perform rigorous rituals, beyond my ability in even my wildest dreams.
 I can barely do any ‘Swaha’s’ properly for that matter!:) But if only they could smile, how wonderful would it be!
-So, I always remind myself to never become a serious, stern and frozen-faced seeker because am still alive!!!
+So, I always remind myself to never become a serious, stern, and frozen-faced seeker because am still alive!!!

 Rule no. 2: You have nothing genuine to say?
 Be real or Shut up!